Florence: Geography

 Florence lies in a basin formed by the hills of Careggi, Fiesole, Settignano, Arcetri, Poggio Imperiale and Bellosguardo (Florence).
 The Arno river, three other minor rivers (Mugnone, Ema and Greve) and some streams flow through it.

 Climate

 Florence has a humid subtropical climate (Cfa), tending to Mediterranean (Csa).
 It has hot summers with moderate or light rainfall and cool, damp winters.
 As Florence lacks a prevailing wind, summer temperatures are higher than along the coast.
 Rainfall in summer is convectional, while relief rainfall dominates in the winter.
-Snow flurries occur almost every year, but often result in no accumulation.
+Snow is rare.
 The highest officially recorded temperature was 42.6 °C on 26 July 1983 and the lowest was -23.2 °C on 12 January 1985.

 Demographics

 In 1200 the city was home to 50,000 people.
 By 1300 the population of the city proper was 120,000, with an additional 300,000 living in the Contado.
 Between 1500 and 1650 the population was around 70,000.